Shay Given apologises for calling Nancy’s Celtic reign an ‘absolute Holocaust’

 Shay Given has “unreservedly” apologised for describing Wilfried Nancy’s brief time as Celtic manager as an “absolute Holocaust” on live television.

-The former Newcastle and Republic of Ireland goalkeeper – who began his career at Celtic – was asked for his thoughts on Nancy’s 33-day reign on BBC’s Final Score show on Saturday and replied with insensitive language.
+The former Aston Villa and Republic of Ireland goalkeeper – who began his career at Celtic – was asked for his thoughts on Nancy’s 33-day reign on BBC’s Final Score show on Saturday and replied with insensitive language.

 An estimated six million Jews died during The Holocaust, which was carried out by Nazi Germany during World War Two between 1939 and 1945.